-In this article, it is explained how to create a calculated and a derived parameter, as well as how to create the hourly reactive energy parameter:
+In this article, it is explained how to create calculated and derived parameters, as well as an example of how to create the maximum hourly reactive energy parameter:

 - Create a calculated parameter

 - Create Derived parameters

 Create a calculated parameter

 - To create a new calculated parameter, go to "Parameters" screen on "Settings" menu.

 - If you want to create a new calculated parameter, go to the "Calculated Parameters" and click on "New calculated parameter".
 The options are identical to those of the basic parameters except set point.
 You should: